pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/catext/no-item-underflow/README.md

 - Walk into Lorelei's room.

-> We are now going tu use the Cooltrainer Glicth to skip all the battles;
+> We are now going to use the Cooltrainer Glicth to skip all the battles;

 - Start the fight by speaking to her.
   - Go into the fight menu : you should see a move with the type "Cooltrainer♀" with 0 out of 13 PP.
-    - Mash down until the screen starts showing glitch things, then mash A.
+    - Mash Down until the screen starts showing glitch things, then mash A.
 - Voilà !
 You instantly won the fight !
 Now repeat this process for every other fight, and mash throughs text boxes to end the run.
 - Timing stops on the fade to white after you receive your in game time.